Maydmor/pydantic-computed/README.md

+# This project is deprecated since pydantic v2 now supports computed fields and will no longer be maintained.

 # pydantic-computed

 A new decorator for pydantic allowing you to define dynamic fields that are computed from other properties.

 ## Installation